philpennock/sks_spider/README.md

  	return
 ```

-After that, note that the default `-spider-start-host` has gone, so spidering
-will fail.
-You will minimally need that option.
-Logs are written to the file
-`sksdaemon.log` in the current working directory, by default, so further
-diagnostics are available there.
+Logs are written to the file `sksdaemon.log` in the current working directory, by default, so further diagnostics are available there.

 Overview